Raku/Documentable/README.md

 - `template` dir containing the default templates used.
 - Two files to run the server (`app-start` and `app.pl`).
 - A Makefile to configure highlighting (`make init-highlights`) and easily start a dev server with `make run`.

-## Tests

-Test files follow this convention:

-- From 0 to 99: basic tests, not related with the core functionality of the module.
-- From 100-199: `Perl6::Utils` related tests.
-- From 200 to 299: [Perl6::Documentable](#perl6documentable) related tests.
-- From 300 to 399: [Perl6::Documentable::Registry](#perl6documentableregistry) related tests.
-- From 400 to 499: `Perl6::Documentable::Registry::To::HTML` related tests.

 ## Dependencies installation